You are here

 Frequently Asked Questions

-What to expect and how to prepare for State Start-Up?
+What to expect and how to prepare for State Orientation?

-Please note: The information below is for a virtual program.
-We are continuing to monitor the circumstance surrounding COVID-19 and will announce any changes in April.
 During this program, students will become familiar with the academic and campus life at Indiana State.
 You'll interact with your future classmates and current students, learn about important resources available to help you succeed and finalize your class schedule.
 All students are required to attend the entire orientation program and will not be allowed to leave the program early for any reason.
-We encourage you to plan ahead and leave extra time for any technology troubleshooting.
+We encourage you to plan ahead accordingly.

 How to prepare:

 The best thing you can do is to complete all the steps listed on your checklist prior to State Orientation (complete your Math Placement, file your FAFSA, complete your Housing Contract).
 Along with that, checking your Sycamore email account on a daily basis is crucial, as that will be out primary form of communication with you (it's also the best way for you to contact us).
 To help you stay connected, we have an email setup guide that can help you with putting your email on your phone so you don't miss a thing.

 - Wear comfortable clothing and shoes for your in-person State Orientation program.
 You will be walking a lot!
 Also prepare for any inclement weather (bring an umbrella, rain coat, etc).
 We also encourage you to bring a refillable water bottle to keep with you.